36degrees/obyford.com/posts/playing-board-games-remotely-with-friends.md

 We won, and even managed to eradicate one of the diseases along the way – but with only three cards left to draw.
 A close one!

+If you try this for yourself, do [let me know](https://twitter.com/36degrees) – especially if you find other games that work well!

 [^1]: 'Fun' fact: we only bought this tripod a few weeks ago, for a trip to Tromsø we were meant to have gone on this week.
 At least we got some use out of it!
 [^2]: When opening Camera Live for the first time, macOS may prevent you from running it as it's not trusted.
 You can work around this by right-clicking and choosing 'Open', but note that this is macOS trying to protect you from untrusted software, and you're choosing to bypass that protection.